Roberts-sw/RX-target-board-GCC/demos.md

 This project serves to gain some feeling about which integer sizes to use for RAM-restricted programs (I know, this one has 640 kB of it), and why you would sometimes use unsigned and signed integers of differing sizes.
-With a few `#define` statements to be (un)commented for variations in functionality, you can debug and try to explain in which way and why the behaviour differs with the chosen setting.
+With a `#define` statements to be set for variations in functionality, you can debug and try to explain in which way and why the behaviour differs with the chosen setting.

+**Questions:**
+1. Why does TEST with value 0 not work?
+Why does it work when the statement commented-out is used instead?
+   - Try to do the calculation `millis() - t_LED1` by hand, starting with t_LED1=0 and Millis=0.
+The first test will increase t_LED1 by 250, what is happening then when Millis is still 0, or when it is 1?
+Go on until Millis=7, and try to discover what the ucon `sees` as a result of the calculation after casting it to int8_t.
+   - Hint: imagine all possible values written on a disc that rotates 1 value when Millis increases by 1.
+2. Why does TEST with value 1, or 2, or 3, work with only having 1 compare, in stead of the 2 compares necessary to make TEST 0 work correctly?

 #### RTK5RX65Ndemo05: to be done